dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/2-Using-EmrEtlRunner.md

         -v, --version                    Show version

 A note on the `--skip` option: this takes a list of individual steps to skip.
-So for example you could run **only** the Hive job with the command-line option:
+So for example you could run **only** the EMR job with the command-line option:

     $ bundle exec bin/snowplow-emr-etl-runner --skip staging,archive --config config/config.yml